tighebi/tighes_arcade/README.md

 - Touch controls for all games
 - Adaptive layouts
 - Mobile-optimized interfaces
+- **Snake game** - Optimized canvas sizing on mobile to ensure all UI elements fit on screen
+- **Breakout game** - Precise touch/mouse alignment with paddle on all devices

 ### Consistent Theming
 - Unified visual style across all games